 22 Oct Finding Your Self at Work: The First Step, capitalism had become unmanageable

 This post is inspired by a new soul-colleague taking up his lifework without yet giving up his day job.
-I want to give him my best advice.

 I understand how addictive a day job can be: The stability!
 The regular income.
 Sometimes, the status.
 The routine that shapes us, the emotional security of overwork.